static-frame/static-frame/README.rst

 static-frame
 =============

-The StaticFrame library consists of the Series and Frame, immutable data structures for one- and two-dimensional calculations with self-aligning, labelled axes.
-StaticFrame meets the need for an immutable Pandas DataFrame with a consistent, functional interface.
-While many interfaces are similar to Pandas, StaticFrame deviates from Pandas in many ways: all data is immutable, and indices are always unique; the full range of NumPy data types is preserved, and date-time indices use discrete NumPy types; hierarchical indices are seamlessly integrated; and flexible approaches to element, row, and column iteration and function application are provided in a uniform interface.
+The StaticFrame Python library defines the Series and Frame, immutable data structures for one- and two-dimensional calculations with self-aligning, labelled axes.
+StaticFrame meets the need for an immutable, Pandas-like DataFrame with a consistent, functional interface.
+StaticFrame is suitable for production applications in data science, data engineering, finance, scientific computing, and other fields where stability and reducing opportunities for error is critical.

+While many interfaces are similar to Pandas, StaticFrame deviates from Pandas in many ways: all data is immutable, and all indices are unique; the full range of NumPy data types is preserved, and date-time indices use discrete NumPy types; hierarchical indices are seamlessly integrated; and uniform, flexible approaches to element, row, and column iteration and function application are provided.
+Core StaticFrame depends only on NumPy: Pandas is not a dependency.

+A wide variety of table storage and representation formats are supported, including input from and output to CSV, TSV, JSON, Excel XLSX, SQLite, HDF5, NumPy, Pandas, Arrow, and Parquet; additionally, output to xarray, HTML, RST, Markdown, and LaTeX is supported, as well as HTML representations in Jupyter notebooks.

 Code: https://github.com/InvestmentSystems/static-frame